AshGw/AES-256/README.md

 All the necessary libraries should be installed.

 ## Database Module
-To support efficient content management, the project integrates a database module.
-This module enables the storage and retrieval of classified content in a secure manner.
+To support efficient content management, I have integrated a database module.
+This module enables the storage and retrieval of classified content in a safe and secure manner.

 The database ensures that the encrypted data remains organized and readily accessible to anyone with the right key.
-Any content going to the database is encouraged to be encrypted with a key that you must keep off grid.
+Any content going to it is encouraged to be encrypted with a key first that you must keep off grid.

-On AshDatabase.py I'm using "dataclasses" module which was introduced in Python 3.7, so make sure to install it if you have an older version.
+Note that in AshDatabase.py I'm using "dataclasses" module which was introduced in Python 3.7, so make sure to install it if you have an older version.